Object-Oriented Programming in C#

 Why do we need Object-Oriented Programming?

-If we want to represent the real-world objects in a programming language for automating the business by achieving the security and reusability then we need the concept oops.
-OOPs provide some principles and by using those principles we can develop real-world objects in a programming language by achieving both security and reusability.
+If you want to represent the real-world objects in a programming language for automating the business by achieving Reusability, Extensibility, Simplicity, and Maintainability, then you need the concept OOPs.
+OOPs provide some principles and by using those principles you can develop real-world objects in a programming language by achieving Reusability, Extensibility, Simplicity, and Maintainability.

 All living and non-living things are considered as objects.
 So the real-world objects such as Person, Animal, Bike, Computer, etc. can be developed in object-oriented programming languages by using the OOPs concept.

-Why do we need real-world objects in a program?
+Why do we need real-world objects in a Project?

 Points to Remember:

-- Object-Oriented Programming principles are design patterns which suggest how we should develop a program so that we can reuse it from other layers of the project effectively and with high scalability.
+- Object-Oriented Programming principles are design patterns that suggest how we should develop a program so that we can reuse it from other layers of the project effectively and with high scalability.

 - Scalability means we have to develop the project in such a way that it should accept future changes without doing major changes in the project, that small change also should be accepted from external files like properties file, XML file, etc. Scalability is achieved by developing classes by integrating them in the loosely coupled way.